 Many health problems are complex in origin.
 For this reason, promoting health and reducing the risk of disease requires practitioners, researchers and policymakers who can consider the biological and physical aspects of health and illness,as well as their social, psychological, economic, cultural and political dimensions.

-The Human Biology, Health and Society undergraduate program, offered through the Division of Nutritional Sciences, the College of Human Ecology and College of Agriculture and Life Sciences, helps students view human health issues from this broad and multidisciplinary perspective.
+The Human Biology, Health and Society undergraduate program, offered only through the College of Human Ecology in the Division of Nutritional Sciences, helps students view human health issues from this broad and multidisciplinary perspective.

 You will be required to develop a strong background in human biology so that you can understand the physiological and biochemical aspects of health issues.
 The program also will require you to use perspectives from the social sciences.